Mindinventory/react-native-skia-components/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/ReactNativeNeopopExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @mindinventory/react-native-neopop`.
+To edit the Objective-C or Swift files, open `example/ios/ReactNativeNeopopExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @mindinventory/react-native-skia-components`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `mindinventory-react-native-neopop` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `mindinventory-react-native-skia-components` under `Android`.

 ### Commit message convention